 4. Every minute counts

-Reading previous notes on a jeepney ride, finishing term papers during lunch breaks, and rendering extra hours for your part-time job during long breaks between classes —sounds familiar right?
+Reading previous notes on a jeepney ride making the most out of your commute, finishing term papers during lunch breaks, and rendering extra hours for your part-time job during long breaks between classes —sounds familiar right?
 As you work your way and strive for high grades, you’ll learn that every second is important and should not be wasted.
 Working students really get creative when it comes to planning their days.

 5. Ready for the real world

 Another edge of working students is that they are being equipped with the essential skills you will need when you graduate.
 Those who work while studying in college may develop better time management and multitasking skills.
 Aside from this, patience, humility, and perseverance are also some of the valuable traits you can learn from working that you can very well apply in school.
 Know that success only comes to those who not only dream but also work hard for it.

 Ever had those times when you want to buy that shoe on sale at the mall, yet you can’t, not until all the other important things have been paid for and bought first?
 As you start to earn your own money, you will learn its value and are less likely to spend it all at once.
 And because you know that earning money is not easy as it may sound, you know that saving for the future is more important than getting the latest kicks or donning the newest styles!

 7. You expand your network

 Aside from getting valuable experiences, working while studying provides you with multiple opportunities to expand your network.
 Building good relationships with your bosses, professors, customers, clients, colleagues and classmates can be used as references in your future career prospects.
 So you better keep that Linkedin profile impressive!